run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 ## Introduction

-Some researchers do data-science on _bare metal_.
+Some Researchers do data-science on _bare metal_.
 The term bare-metal relates to connecting to a server and working directly on its operating system and disks.

 This is the fastest way to start working, but it introduces problems when the data science organization scales:

-*   More researchers mean that the machine resources need to be efficiently shared
+*   More Researchers mean that the machine resources need to be efficiently shared
 *   Researchers need to collaborate and share data, code, and results

 To overcome that, people working on bare-metal typically write scripts to gather data, code and code dependencies.
 This soon becomes an overwhelming task.

 ## Why Use Docker Images?
-Docker images and 'containerization' in general provide a level of abstraction which, by large, frees developers and researchers from the mundane tasks of 'setting up an environment'.
+Docker images and 'containerization' in general provide a level of abstraction which, by large, frees developers and Researchers from the mundane tasks of 'setting up an environment'.
 The image is an operating system by itself and thus the 'environment' is by large, a part of the image.

 When a docker image is instantiated, it creates a _container_.
 A container is the running manifestation of a docker image.